bootcoder/ENV_Scratch_Setup/README.md

 ### HomeBrew

-  1. Install Homebrew with Curl.
+  1. Install Homebrew

+    Head on over to the [HomeBrew site](https://brew.sh/) and copy the link.

-    In the terminal application run:
+    In the terminal application paste it in: (It probably looks a lot like this)

-    ``` =>$ ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)" ```
+    ```/usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"```

     This process will prompt you for your system password.
 Most times in your day to day developer life you want to avoid using SUDO to perform installations.
 Homebrew is an exception to this rule.
+Give it root access whenever it asks.
+Confidence is very high that HomeBrew won't set any permissions incorrectly.

   Homebrew ProTip: Before brewing anything now and in the future, you should first run and resolve,